babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: Something, something, try running Babel on your output.
 Maybe topic for a second episode.

-Vincent, it was on the outline.
+**Jason**: Vincent, it was on the outline.
 It was on our outline to put it on the second podcast. (laughs) It's a super interesting area, and I certainly in my own head, I've made a very compelling argument for running Babel twice.

 **Henry**: I think you've written like at least two or three blog posts on the topic, and I wrote one a long time ago.